-IMPORTANT: Always carry spare 2-, 15-, and 20-amp fuses.
+IMPORTANT: Always carry spare ATC 2-, 5-, and 20-amp fuses.
+Never use ATO type fuses.

 The electrical wiring circuits on the engine are protected from overload by fuses in the wiring.
 If a fuse is blown, try to locate and correct the cause of the overload before replacing the fuse.
 If the cause is not found, the fuse may blow again.